-At sites such as LinkedIn and Facebook, if what you post on your profile page is truly valuable, you instantly become a ‘trusted resource’ and your audience will do your marketing for you.
-Your message or video – along with your brand identity — can easily reach a cascading number of people as your interested visitors and fans send your link to many of their friends and they pass the word on to their friends and so on.
+What you post on your profile page is truly valuable on sites such as LinkedIn, Facebook, and Instagram.
+You instantly become a ‘trusted resource,’ creating a bond, therefore, your target audience will practically do your marketing for you.
+Your message or video – along with your brand identity — can easily reach a cascading number of people as your interested visitors and fans send your link to many of their friends, and they pass the word on to their friends and so on.

 Depending on your company or business model, corporate blogging, like an About Us page, makes a company feel more human to the world.

-Additionally, a company blog is a way for your company to become engaged with and by the online community.
-A well-written blog can gain popularity which can lead to thousands of people subscribing to your feeds and being exposed to your advertising and marketing messages.
+Additionally, a company blog is a way for your company to become engaged with and by the online community and provide consistent branding.
+A well-written blog can gain popularity leading to thousands of people subscribing to your feeds and being exposed to your advertising and marketing messages.

 There is much competition for audience attention.
-Therefore, captivate your audience with compelling content and you’ll receive a growing list of market leads.
-Remember that individual blog readers generally prefer a personable style but if your operation is a business-to-business one then you’ll need to vary your style accordingly.
+Therefore, captivate your audience with compelling content, and you’ll receive a growing list of market leads.
+Remember that individual blog readers generally prefer a personable style, but if your operation is a business-to-business one, you’ll need to vary your style accordingly.

 Twitter – The New Frontier

-Twitter, the most famous micro-blogging site, allows its members to communicate in abbreviated, high-impact messages of 280 characters.
+Twitter, the most famous micro-blogging site, allows its members to communicate in abbreviated, high-impact messages of 280 characters per tweet.
 Twitter is projected to grow to 126 million users in 2019.
 It is a very effective tool for social media marketing.
 To succeed, you should have a marketing plan in place to acquire new followers.

-One thing to do is to include your Twitter handle wherever you would place your website URL and contact information.
-If you have a company newsletter, you can write about on Twitter and link to your profile or put it at the bottom of your template, so that each email has a link to your account.
-You should also include your Twitter information on the last slide of any business presentation and tell people that they can follow you on Twitter.
+One thing to do is include your Twitter handle wherever you place your website URL and contact information.
+For example, if you have a company newsletter, you can write about it on Twitter and link to your profile or put it at the bottom of your template so that each email has a link to your account.
+You should also include your Twitter information on the last slide of any business presentation and ask people to follow you on your social media profile.